 With the very extensive technical and knowledge base available to paint chemists, they can design modern day coatings for all sorts of needs.
 From aircraft and spacecraft to aggressive chemical environments, coatings are designed to provide long-lasting protection from attack of all sorts of things.
 Even UV attack on Aussie houses is managed better than ever with high performance coatings.

 Just as a pool is an aggressive environment with chemicals, water, sun, UV attack, body oils, suntan oils, feet, wear and tear even the odd bicycle or worst, attacking the surface, a high performance finish is needed.

 So it is with Pool Coatings, they can be designed to offer a range of outcomes, depending on the chemist’s ability and the market needs.
-Yes there are low cost, maintenance pool paints like Chlorinated Rubber with a 1 – 2 year life.
+Yes, there are low cost, maintenance pool paints like Chlorinated Rubber with a 1 – 2 year life.
 There are general grade epoxies which last 3 – 5 years.
-And there are hi build epoxy coatings such as EPOTEC which lasts 10 plus years.
-It all comes down to designing what’s needed for particular situation.
+And there are hi build epoxy coatings which lasts longer and easy to recoat.
+Now, fluoropolymers coating will bring totally new standards for durability and UV resistance to the market.
+It all comes down to designing what’s needed for a particular situation.

 If you need further guidance contact Hitchins TechnologiesPty Ltd